Crotyl alcohol

 Crotyl alcohol, or crotonyl alcohol, is an unsaturated alcohol.
 It is a colourless liquid that is moderately soluble in water and miscible with most organic solvents.
-Two isomers of this alcohol exist, cis and trans.
+It exhibits cis-trans isomerism about the alkene group, and is a structural isomer of butanone.

 It can be synthesized by the hydrogenation of crotonaldehyde.
-The compound is of little commercial interest.
+The compound is of little commercial interest, but can be used as a reagent in laboratory organic synthesis.